-We need to be careful to distinguish between rationality and omniscience.
 Our definition of rationality does not require omniscience, then, because the rational choice depends only on the percept sequence to date.
-We must also ensure that we haven't inadvertently allowed the agent to engage in decidedly under intelligent activities.
+We must also ensure that we haven't inadvertently allowed the agent to engage in decidedly underintelligent activities.
 For example, if an agent does not look both ways before crossing a busy road, then its percept sequence will not tell it that there is a large truck approaching at high speed.
 Does our definition of rationality say that it's now OK to cross the road?
-Far from it!
-First, it would not be rational to cross the road given this uninformative percept sequence: the risk of accident from crossing with out looking is too great.
+Fat from it!
+First, it would not be rational to cross the road given this uninformative percept sequence: the risk of accident from crossing without looking is too great.
 Second, a rational agent should choose the "looking" action before stepping into the street, because looking helps maximize the expected performance.
-Doing actions in order to modify future percepts, sometimes called information gathering which is an important part of rationality.
-A second example of information gathering is provided by the exploration that must be undertaken by an agent in an initially unknown environment.
+Doing actions in order to modify future percepts; sometimes called, information gathering.
+Is an important part of rationality.
+A second example of information gathering is provided by the exploration that must be undertaken by a vacuum-cleaning agent in an initially unknown environment.